mattkope/Data-Analysis-Chatbot/README.md

 # Data Analysis Chatbot 📈

-## Table of Contents
-- Purpose of Application
-- Tech Stack
-- Methods
-- Demo

-## Purpose of Application
-The purpose of the application is to provide exploratory analysis on .csv files.
-The model is trained to

-## Tech Stack
+## A streamlit chatbot that does exploratory analysis on csv files

+The purpose of the chatbot is to show data cleaning suggestions, correlations, potentional outliers, variable creatoin suggestions, and skewness in the data of a given csv file.
+The following project will show you how to :

-- Python
+- Code a chatbot using Python
-  - LangChain
-  - OpenAi
-  - Pandas
-  - numpy
-  - Refer to requirements.txt for other python packages
-- Streamlit (interface for the app)

-## Methods

-## Demo

-##
+- Use OpenAI's API to access large langauage models
+- How to use langchain to import Pandas Agents to answer specific questions about the csv
+- Deploy the model online fast using Streamlit